-The Organization has a policy of distributing annually 0%-5% of a three-year moving average from the endowment fund.
+The Organization has a policy that allows for distributing annually 0% to 5% of a three-year moving average from the endowment fund.
 This distribution is made with the understanding that the spending rate plus inflation will not normally exceed the total return from the investment.
 Any spending will be approved by the Finance Committee and the Board of Directors.
 Specific agreements with donors for income taken relative to their specific endowment gifts are exempted.